Ellypse/IntelliJ-IDEA-Lua-IDE-WoW-API/README.md

 ### Global functions generated from Wowpedia

-The Global functions are parsed from the crowd sourced Wowpedia website, via the https://wow.gamepedia.com/Global_functions page, and all of the content is extracted to the `GlobalFunctions/GlobalFunctions.lua` file.
+The Global functions are parsed from the crowdsourced Wowpedia website, via the https://wow.gamepedia.com/Global_functions page, and all the content is extracted to the `GlobalFunctions/GlobalFunctions.lua` file.
 To run the script execute:

 ```bash
 lua ./GetWowpediaInfo.lua